t00mietum/zfs-gpl/README.md

 OpenZFS is CDDL, which is incompatible with GPLv2 and is the reason ZFS has never shipped in the mainline Linux kernel tree.
 This project shares **no** code with OpenZFS.
 It is an independent work built from the published on-disk format and behavioral observation, licensed GPL-2.0-or-later.

-Because the point of the relicense is that the code is genuinely not derived from CDDL source, the project runs a strict two-role separation: one side may study OpenZFS and writes only functional specifications; the other side implements from those specifications and never sees the source.
-The rules, and why they exist, are in [`cleanroom.md`](cleanroom.md); provenance is in [`provenance.md`](provenance.md).
+Because the point of the relicense is that the code is genuinely not derived from CDDL source, development runs as a formal clean room:

+- **Two roles, physically separated.** A spec side may study OpenZFS and writes only fact-only functional specifications; the implementation side works from approved specifications and never sees the source.
+The two sides run on isolated systems with no network or filesystem path between them.
+- **One crossing point, logged.** Specifications flow in through a gatekept, commit-pinned spec repo ([`zfs-gpl-spec`](https://github.com/t00mietum/zfs-gpl-spec)); questions flow back only through a written request channel in that repo.
+Nothing else crosses, in either direction, and both directions live permanently in git history.
+- **Measured, not just promised.** A recurring spec-side audit compares this tree against the OpenZFS corpus (identifiers, string literals, comments, constant tables) so non-copying is demonstrated rather than merely asserted, and working transcripts are retained in append-only, hash-manifested archives.

+The full rules and rationale - including a candid treatment of the questions AI-assisted development raises for clean rooms - are in [`cleanroom.md`](cleanroom.md); provenance is in [`provenance.md`](provenance.md).
 Contributors read [`contributing.md`](contributing.md) first.

 Status: pre-alpha.
 Nothing works yet.
 This tree currently holds the workspace skeleton, the design, and the clean-room process that governs how the code may be written.